-Student Experience Grants are one-off alumni contributions of up to £5,000 which support innovative projects and initiatives that will enhance students’ development – whether socially, academically, intellectually or through cultural, entrepreneurial or sporting activity.
+Student Experience Grants are one-off alumni contributions of up to £5,000 which support innovative projects and initiatives that will enhance students’ development in the broadest sense – whether socially, academically, intellectually or other activity.

 Our grant winners